-These temporary fishery closures can be a simple yet effective tool that demonstrates to communities the power they have to manage their own fisheries.
-But the impacts of these closures go far beyond increases in the number and size of the target species caught.
-Communities that have been managing their fisheries in this way have reported a wide diversity of other impacts.
+These periodic fishery closures can be a simple yet effective tool that demonstrates to communities the power they have to manage their own fisheries.
+But fishers have reported impacts of these closures that go far beyond increases in the number and size of the target species caught.

 Training community members to collect data gives them and the whole community a better understanding of the dynamics within the fisheries they are monitoring, the value of those fisheries, and how they might need to regulate catch levels.